vincedarley/homebridge-plugin-bwaspa/README.md

 The flow sensor has 3 states: normal (all good), failed (which triggers a "leak" alarm - and you should be able to configure Home to send you a notification when this happens), or low water flow which triggers a status fault with the sensor.
 This is useful to alert you if filters need cleaning (when they are dirty the flow slows/fails, heating is turned off, and the spa cools down).
 The Balboa mobile app doesn't alert you to any problems with water flow, so this capability is very helpful.

+There is a "Hold" switch to activate the Spa's hold mode (temporarily turn off all pumps, including the circulation pump, so that you can safely change filters, etc).

 ## Here is a sample config

 ```